ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 ## listen_try {#listen_try}

-Server does not exit if IPv6 or IPv4 networks are unavailable while trying to listen.
+The server will not exit if IPv6 or IPv4 networks are unavailable while trying to listen.

 Examples: